MarlonKr/ReportGPT/README.md

 ## Overview

-This repository contains a Python application designed to extract relevant information from PDF files.
+This is a Python application designed to extract relevant information from PDF files.
-The main idea is to iterate through chunks of the pdf(s) and "note down", so to say, what's there about the user's query.
+The main idea is to iterate through chunks of the pdf(s) and "note down", so to say, what's there about the user's query and report it in a user specified format.

 ## Scripts